VT52: Escape sequences

 VT52 codes remained proprietary to DEC, although a number of other companies provided emulations in their terminals.
 Later VT series terminals supported a subset of these commands.
 One interesting case is the GEMDOS system and its offshoot, the TOS operating system of the Atari ST. These systems used a VT52-based screen driver in an era when ANSI escape codes had already become almost universal.
 This version added several new commands including the ability to select colors.

 Standard commands

+VT52 commands normally consisted of the escape character and a single character following it.
+The exception to this rule was the Y command, which also required two numbers to be sent.